M141R/blog/src/posts/15-best-resources-for-free-fonts-on-the-internet.md

     Lost Type is the very first “Pay-What-You-Want” type foundry founded back in 2011.
 Whatever funds are collected go directly to the font’s respective designers.
 16. [Awwwards](https://www.awwwards.com/awwwards/collections/free-fonts/)

     Awwwards generously put together a collection of free fonts from designers all around the web.
-Although not all are free for commercial use
+Although not all are free for commercial use.
 17. [FreeDesignResources](https://freedesignresources.net/category/free-fonts/)

-    FreeDesignResources is a website where you can get anything you want for design for free
+    FreeDesignResources is a website where you can get anything you want for design for free.
 18. [Pixel Surplus](https://pixelsurplus.com/collections/free-fonts)

-    Pixel Surplus is a resource website for creators where you can get resources for design for free and you can buy premium resources also
+    Pixel Surplus is a resource website for creators where you can get resources for design for free and you can buy premium resources also.